-Housing planned for green belt land between Holme Wood and Tong
+Plans to build thousands of homes on green belt land between Holme Wood and Tong have been approved by a scrutiny

 Bradford Council’s Regeneration and Economy Overview and Scrutiny Committee tonight approved recommendations to go forward to the executive later this month.